yangxy/GPEN/README.md

 (2021-10-11) The Colab demo for GPEN is available now <a href="https://colab.research.google.com/drive/1fPUsJCpQipp2Z5B5GbEXqpBGsMp-nvjm?usp=sharing"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="google colab logo"></a>.

 (2021-10-22) GPEN can now work with SR methods.
-A SR model trained by myself is released.
-Replace it with your own model is necessary.
+A SR model trained by myself is provided.
+Replace it with your own model if necessary.

 ## Usage